tayabsoomro/bio-it/README.md

 Biochemical Insight of Important Topics (BIO-IT)
 ==================================================

-This is a tool created for BMSC 200 (Biochemistry) students at the U of S to understand the concepts taught in classroom in an interactive fashion.
+This is a tool created for BMSC 200 (Biomolecules) students at the U of S to understand the concepts taught in classroom in an interactive fashion.
 You can checkout the tool [here](http://tayabsoomro.me/projects/bio-it/)